 On November 10, 2017, we purchased pay-fixed, receive-float interest rate swaps with a combined notional value of \$520.7 million on September 30, 2020.
-The interest rate swaps matured on September 30, 2020.
 The interest rate swaps had a fixed rate of 1.9%.
 The interest rate swaps were purchased to reduce a portion of the exposure to fluctuations in LIBOR interest rates associated with our variable-rate term loan.